Spin speed and strategy is the way to control the fastest game on earth. Millions of chinese people can't be wrong, table tennis is an amazing sport!

 Depending on the entries, the organizer reserve the right to combine classes in accordance to the Parasport Sweden tournament regulations for para table tennis.

-Please note that players can only register in maximum one class per day.
-This means for Feb 11 youth/juniors are requested to choose these classes, seniors choose "performance classes".
+Please note that players can only register in maximum one single class per day.
+This means for Feb 10 youth/juniors are requested to choose these classes, seniors choose "performance classes".

 All players with any physical or intellectual disability can participate.
 For the Disability classes 1-11 the player must have international or national table tennis classification.